poojarao8/IACS_computes_2019/_notebooks/day4_IO.md

-    Where are you from? :D  Betelgeuse V
+    Where are you from? :D  UK

-    Wow, you're from Betelgeuse V??
+    Wow, you're from UK??
     That's good.

-    'Ford from Betelgeuse V likes cats!'
+    'Alice from UK likes cats!'